joaomartiniano/MiniBug/README.md

-### Importing and Exporting
+## Exporting

-MiniBug has an option for importing and exporting the issues and tasks of a project, to CSV (comma separated values).
+MiniBug has an option for exporting the issues and tasks of a project, to CSV (comma separated values).

+*image*

-Exporting is easy: you just type a filename and choose a location for the exported files.
+To export, type a filename for the issues and tasks .CSV files, select a location to export and hit export.

-To import...
+After the export operation, a window presents the result of the operation.
+If errors were encountered, the details of the error(s) and possible solutions are presented.

+*image*